nobodyisnobody/write-ups/RaRCTF.2021/pwn/unintended/README.md

 ### 1. Functional Analysis

-**"Create a challenge"**
+**"Make a challenge"**

-When we choose "Create a challenge", the program ask for a challenge number first:
+When we choose "Make a challenge", the program ask for a challenge number first:

 We see in the code that we can create up to 10 challenges, (0 to 9).